 His “800 Pounds of Parents” directly inspired Jonathan’s prolific fitness career.
-He is a multiple Personal Trainer of the Year Award-Winner, brain fitness expert, blogger for the American Council on Exercise (ACE), and master trainer for ACE, SPRI, and Tabata Bootcamp.
+He is a multiple Personal Trainer of the Year Award-Winner, brain fitness expert, blogger for the American Council on Exercise (ACE), and master trainer for ACE.
 His book, Abs Revealed, delivers a modern, intelligent approach to abdominal training.
 A former astronomer, Jonathan used to study stellar bodies – now he builds them!

 His insights are highly-valued by the media for their creativity, novelty, and compelling delivery.
 His presentations are not to be missed.
 Working with you as an individual, he is an expert at keeping the "person" in personal training and can quickly identify the most important parts of a fitness routine, and perhaps more importantly, help you become drawn toward the changes so they get easier to make.